 Small quantity and large quantity generators of hazardous waste must notify the state of Delaware of their activities.
 Large quantity generators are required to submit annual reports to the state.

 Businesses or government agencies that generate, transport, treat, store or dispose of hazardous waste must obtain an EPA Identification Number from DNREC’s Compliance and Permitting Section (CAPS), unless they are a very small quantity generator.

 Once having obtained an EPA Identification Number, Large Quantity Generators must re-notify the state by March 1 of each calendar year.
 A large quantity generator may submit this re-notification as part of its annual report.

-Starting in 2021 and every four years thereafter, Small Quantity Generators must re-notify by September 1.
+Starting in 2021 and every four years thereafter, Small Quantity Generators must re-notify the state by September 1.